Speech Therapy: How to Track My Toddler's First Words

 Toddlers with typically developing language add new words on a daily basis.
 How else would they go from having 2 to 6 words at 1 years old (other than mama and dada) to 1,000 words by 3 years old?

-1. Remember - first words are words a child says spontaneously, with no support or prompting.
-Many children who are adding words to their repertoires will often imitate words before spontaneously saying them.
-And, children with a language delay will need strategies to help them acquire first words.
-Use the strategies in *My Toddler Talks: Strategies and Activities to Promote Your Child's Language Development to help!
-(Subscribe to my newsletter to receive the Cheat Sheet too).
-Amazon affiliate link included.
+Children with a language delay will need strategies to help them acquire first words.
+Use the strategies in *My Toddler Talks: Strategies and Activities to Promote Your Child's Language Development and in My Toddler’s First Words to help! ( Amazon affiliate links included).

-2. Toddlers aren’t expected to say articulate words 100% correctly.
+2. Toddlers aren’t expected to say words with 100% accuracy.
+For instance, your toddler may still say “dat” for that.
 Not until the age of 4 years old are children expected to be 100% intelligible.
 Even then, they may still mispronounce words.
 Click here to read, “Is Your Child Intelligible?”

 4. Lastly, keep your sanity.
 Try tracking the words for a week or two.
 If it seems like a needless, painstaking task, then maybe it’s not for you.
 If it makes you stressed, then don’t do it.